Information Bulletin: Incident and hazard reporting - Electrical

 Incident: A failure of a regulated product, work or operation that causes:

-- damage to property, personal injury or death
+- damage to property, personal injury, or death; or

-- is limited to the failed product, work, or operation, and
+- is limited to the failed product, work, or operation.

 - impairs the safety feature’s effectiveness.